ty18881/Volunteer-Scheduler/README.md

 1. REST routs for the Teacher
 2. Modify Volunteer INDEX route to resemble a calendar
 3. Implement flash messages to display user prompts.
+4. Fix positioning of login button on smaller displays